 5. What is the best advice you’ve ever received?

-I’m stealing it from Wooden: How you define success, take a good honest look at yourself, the talent that you have, effort the you put in and the pursuit of perfection while realizing perfection is not attainable.
+I’m stealing it from Wooden: How you define success, take a good honest look at yourself, the talent that you have, the effort you put in and the pursuit of perfection while realizing perfection is not attainable.

 6. Looking back, what advice would you give yourself at age 20?

 Stay away from real estate!
-To thine own self be true.
+To thine own self-be true.
 Find out who you are and what you believe and don’t let anybody talk you out of it.